If this is okay with you, please close this message.

 Some delusions can be very frightening and can make you feel threatened or unsafe.
 For example, you might feel that something or someone is trying to control, harm or kill you (even when you have no reason to believe this).
 These ideas are sometimes called paranoid delusions.

 Watch Miles talk about his experiences of paranoia and hearing voices.

-But disorganised thinking (sometimes called 'formal thought disorder') can also be a type of psychosis.
+Hallucinations and delusions can make your thoughts and emotions feel confused and disorganised, but disorganised thinking (sometimes called 'formal thought disorder') can also be a specific type of psychosis.

-Racing ideas flooded my mind.
-It seemed as though my mind was disintegrating, my inner life – my unconscious mind – started flooding my consciousness without a break.
+"Racing ideas flooded my mind.
+It seemed as though my mind was disintegrating, my inner life – my unconscious mind – started flooding my consciousness without a break."